 Derived from Boeing's Echo Voyager, the Orca is diesel-electric powered and can be used for mine countermeasures, anti-submarine warfare, anti-surface warfare, electronic warfare and strike missions, among other applications.
 It has an open architecture, modular construction that includes a payload bay 34 ft (10.4 m) long with a volume of 2,000 cubic ft (56.6 cubic m).

-The Orca requires no other ship to launch, recover, or support it due to its autonomous guidance and control, navigation, situational awareness, core communications, power distribution, propulsion and maneuvering, and mission sensor systems.
+The Orca requires no other ship to launch, recover, or support it due to its extensive autonomous systems.
 Being unmanned also means it requires no life support systems, and it can remain submerged for months at a time.

 Want a cleaner, faster loading and ad free reading experience?